+Organizations are no different.
 One of four common characteristics of Malcolm Baldrige National Quality Award winners is that all had a vision of what quality was and how they would achieve it (Hodgetts, 1993).
 A vision is an essential element in organizational success.
 It provides direction and drives everything that is done in an organization.
-The visioning concept, vision trilogy, and the 8-step visioning process bridge the gap so a vision can be any organization’s key to success.
+The visioning concept, vision trilogy, and the 8-step visioning process bridge the gap, so a vision can be any organization’s key to success.

-The vision is that perfect state that might never be reached, but which one never stops trying to achieve.
+The vision is that perfect state that might never be reached but which one never stops trying to achieve.
 For a vision to be successful, it must empower.
 For a vision to be successful, it must empower.
-Empowerment is a combination of motivation to act, authority to do the job, and the enablement to get it done.
+Empowerment combines motivation to act, authority to do the job, and the enablement to get it done.
 Enablement requires a vivid picture of the destination.